mcknote/akame/README.md

 ## Use Cases

-Some common tasks that Akame Monitor can handle are as follows:
+Akame Monitor can **monitor a web change every X seconds for Y rounds**.
+Specifically, some common tasks that Akame Monitor can handle are as follows:

 - Extraction: Fetching the response from an API endpoint using a specific request header
-- Comparison: Compare the latest API response with the previous version
+- Comparison: Compare the latest API response against the previous version
-- Notification: If there is change between the responses, send out a notification through [Pullover](https://pushover.net/)
+- Notification: Send out a notification through [Pullover](https://pushover.net/) if there are changes between the monitored content

 ## Installation